CS3219-AY2324S1-G04/peerprep_room_service/README.md

 - No horizontal auto scaling is provided.
 - The database is created by Docker compose and data is not backed up.
-- The message broker is created by Docker compose and data is not backed up.
+- The MQ is created by Docker compose and data is not backed up.

 **Prerequisite**